RK3713/PR-Cordapp/README.md

 # PR - CorDapp - Java

 Welcome to the PR - CorDapp.
-This CorDapp is one of the module for Permanent Relocation process (PR - Process) and emphasizes on  There are 3 parties - Consultant, Wes and University.
+This CorDapp is one of the module for Permanent Relocation process (PR - Process).
+There are 3 parties which are in scope of this usecase - Consultant, Wes and University.

 Entities (Nodes):